September 13, 2017

 - 1 Thessalonians 1:8-10 “For from you sounded out the word of the Lord not only in Macedonia and Achaia, but also in every place your faith to God-ward is spread abroad; so that we need not to speak any thing.
 For they themselves shew of us what manner of entering in we had unto you, and how ye turned to God from idols to serve the living and true God; And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come.”

 The idea that the sovereignty of God means God controls everything that a man does is a philosophy with a few Bible verses thrown in, here and there, as a pretext to support the philosophy.
 Calvinists state that God is Sovereign; that is true.
 Many Calvinists then assert that only those chosen by God are His elect and will be saved while all other are destined to hell.
 The Bible truth is that the Sovereign God gave man freedom to choose God or the world.
-Yes, as Calvinists assert, man has a sin nature and is totally depraved.
+Yes, as Calvinists assert, man has a sin nature.
 However, every man has a choice to make.
 He can choose to turn to God or not to turn to God.
 As will be shown below, the choice he makes is not a work.

 - Psalms 34:18 “The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.”

 - Psalms 51:17 “The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.”